Shrutaswini/fMRI_task_classification/README.md

-## 🧠 fMRI Brain Task Classification
+## 🧠 ThinkTracer: fMRI Brain Task Classifier
 A simulated brain activity classification pipeline using synthetic fMRI BOLD signals.
 The project generates realistic voxel activation patterns across different cognitive tasks (e.g., memory, language, motor) and classifies them using PCA + SVM.
 It is deployed using Streamlit Cloud for interactive use.

 # 🚀 Live Demo